 Thank you for looking at our Wishlist!
 Here you can see various items that you can buy directly for the sanctuary by clicking on the images or links below.
-Please contact us if you would like to purchase an item so we can provide you with our shipping address.
+Please send all items to the following address:

 For the Hens

 One 20kg bag of layers’ mash provides enough to feed 20 ex-battery hens for a week.
 It is important for us to feed high quality layers mash as the hens are usually very low on calcium and other essential nutrients when they come out of the cage.
 They have also been painfully debeaked which means we need to choose a feed that is easy for them to eat.

 Some of the hens prefer a complete scratch mix to layer’s mash.
 Seed mix gives the hens some variety in their diet.
 It includes shell grit, pellets and seeds which provide tasty oils and nutrients for the hens too.

 1 bale of straw provides comfy bedding to hens who have spent their whole lives standing on wire.
 As soon as they feel the straw on their feet the rescued hens will often start natural nesting behaviours and make happy trilling sounds.

 Sweetcorn No Added Salt – a favourite treat